superagent-ai/superagent/README.md

     end;
     $$;

-    -- trigger the function every time a user is created create trigger on_auth_user_created
+    -- trigger the function every time a user is created, create trigger on_auth_user_created
     after insert on auth.users
     for each row execute procedure public.handle_new_user();